-India will be the third biggest economy in the world by 2030 and is predicted to grow at an average of 5.9% per annum until 2050, making it the most rapidly expanding of all G20 countries.
+India is set to be the third biggest economy in the world by 2030 and is predicted to grow at an average of 5.9% per annum until 2050, making it the most rapidly expanding of all G20 countries.

-As the world’s largest democracy, with ambitions towards advanced manufacturing technologies and processes, India is an ideal trading partner for the Sheffield City Region, for mutual benefit.
-Sheffield City Region’s world leading capabilities in manufacturing, design and development, backed by two world leading academic institutions mean there are a wealth of opportunities for collaboration.
+As the world’s largest democracy, with ambitions towards advanced manufacturing technologies and processes, India is an ideal trading partner for South Yorkshire, for mutual benefit.
+South Yorkshire’s world leading capabilities in manufacturing, design and development, backed by two internationally renowned academic institutions means there are a wealth of opportunities for collaboration.

-Sir Nigel Knowles, International Advisor to the Mayor of the Sheffield City Region, said: “The time is right for us to develop even stronger and more productive relationships with trade partners around the world – and there are none more important than India.”
+Sir Nigel Knowles, International Advisor to the Mayor of the South Yorkshire, said: “The time is right for us to develop even stronger and more productive relationships with trade partners around the world – and there are none more important than India.”

 South Yorkshire works in association with the UK Indian Business Council on a number of initiatives designed to build strong relationships with businesses in India.
 The latest of these is the India Growth Champions Scheme.

 In February 2021, we held a virtual roundtable Mayor to Mayor followed by business engagement, led by Sir Nigel Knowles and the Director General, MCCIA, Mahratta Chamber of Commerce, Industries and Agriculture.
 Read more about this here

 A virtual trade mission that ran for six weeks, which was organised by the UK India Business Council in partnership with the South Yorkshire LEP, involving South Yorkshire businesses and companies in Pune in the state of Maharashtra, India, has been hailed a huge success – Read the full article here.

 The Mayor of South Yorkshire, in conjunction with the High Commissioner of India, recently held a high-level Round Table meeting, which opened up new trading opportunities for both South Yorkshire’s and Indian businesses – Read the full article here.